 - 4.17 Development proposals must ensure convenience and levels of comfort and enjoyment, and promote good health and well-being.
-Development should not adversely impact users of existing or proposed development; Tthis will be assessed in terms of; of light, privacy, visual intrusion, internal space standards, noise, smell, pollution, and light pollution or other disturbances. - Light available to existing (or future) occupiers; - Privacy impact on living conditions in respect of overlooking private amenity areas such as gardens, habitable rooms and other private spaces; - Outlook visual impact of proposed development on existing and/or future occupants, important vistas and views;

-- Noise, Disturbance, Smell, Pollution (including light pollution) development should be compatible with nearby land uses and not compromise amenity with regards to any of these factors; and - Space public and private space available to future and existing occupiers of development. - 4.18 Development proposals should also respect and accommodate any existing feature of acknowledged importance, including (but not limited to) trees, hedgerows, and historic structures and buildings on, or in the vicinity of, the site.

-- 4.18 Residential development should provide an acceptable level of internal and external amenity for all types of dwellings in order to protect future users and contribute to sustaining populations within their communities over the long term.
+Development should not adversely impact users of existing or proposed development; this will be assessed in terms of; - Light available to existing (or future) occupiers; - Privacy impact on living conditions in respect of overlooking private amenity areas such as gardens, habitable rooms and other private spaces; - Outlook visual impact of proposed development on existing and/or future occupants, important vistas and views; - Noise, Disturbance, Smell, Pollution (including light pollution) development should be compatible with nearby land uses and not compromise amenity with regards to any of these factors; and - Space public and private space available to future and existing occupiers of development. - 4.18 Residential development should provide an acceptable level of internal and external amenity for all types of dwellings in order to protect future users and contribute to sustaining populations within their communities over the long term.
 Accommodation that falls below an acceptable level inevitably compromises its function and usability over the long term, and can have a cumulative negative impact on the local area.
 It can also have a negative impact on the health and well-being of the residents themselves.
 The Borough Council will issue supplementary guidance in respect of space standards applicable to residential development.
 Such guidance will be in the context of sustainable development as it relates to the efficient use of land, and will provide equitable minimum standards to ensure new housing is of a high quality that maintains long-term social benefits to the wider community. - 4.19 Features of acknowledged importance form an important aspect of existing amenity established over time.
 They often form an inherent part of the character of an area, its identity and its enjoyment by local residents.
 Development proposals should respect and integrate such features where appropriate.